Unikernel Linux (UKL): Evaluation

 \subsection{Microbenchmarks}

-Unikernels offer the opportunity to dramatically reduce the overhead of interactions between application and kernel code.
+Unikernels offer the opportunity to dramatically reduce the overhead of interactions between the application and kernel code.
 We evaluate how UKL optimizations impact the overhead of simple system calls (\cref{eval:sc-base}), more expensive system calls (\cref{eval:sc-large}), and page faults (\cref{eval:PFH}).
-Our results contradict recent work that suggests that the advantages are modest; we see that the reduction in overhead is larger (e.g., 90\%) than previously reported and has a significant impact even for requests with large payloads (e.g., 24\% with 8KByte \texttt{recvfrom()}).
+Our results contradict recent work~\cite{lupine} that suggests that the advantages are modest; we see that the reduction in overhead is large (e.g., 90\%) and has a significant impact even for requests with large payloads (e.g., 24\% with 8KB \texttt{recvfrom()}).